 A business case for precision medicine

-The most critical step is understanding what value precision medicine brings to your practice, and where it can have greatest impact from both a clinical and business perspective.
+The most critical step in launching your program is understanding what value precision medicine brings to your practice, and where it can have greatest impact from both a clinical and business perspective.

 Consider how genomics can improve patient care: